Weld Fume Extraction: What you really need to know

 As a result of this, there has been a change in HSE enforcement expectations relating to the control of welding fume exposure.
 This includes exposure to mild steel welding fume.
 In turn, this has implications for the use of local exhaust ventilation, respiratory protective equipment and welding fume extraction.
 That’s what this article is all about.

-Save 10% on our most popular air fed welding mask - FREE Next Day UK Delivery
+Air fed welding masks - Next Day UK Delivery

 What does this mean for welding businesses and welders?